tamirscherf/Rat_features_extraction/README.md

 ![](visualization/head_body_angles.png)

 ### Genral Notes
+- Tagging the data was necessary.
+I built a GUI for tagging data.
+-
 - Seprate nets were used for the body and head angles detection.
 - Two architectures were tested:
   - ResNet, custom written.